-We talked to Galit Zuckerman-Stark of Medasense about confident pain management and here is what she said about it.
+Galit Zuckerman-Stark of Medasense tells us about confident pain management and the pandemic.

 First of all, how are you and your family doing in these COVID-19 times?